harrellbm/Bookletic/example/example.typ

   [
     = Table of Contents

-    This page has a roman numeral page number
+    This page has a roman numeral page number starting from one
     + #lorem(10)

     + #lorem(10)